How I got started with Vim

 The first few days with Vim was honestly pretty slow and awkward for me, I kept forgetting about the different modes and instead of typing text, I constantly kept screwing up the text by selecting parts of the text, randomly jumping all over the place and doing all kinds of impressive accidents in swift motions.

-Once I learned the very basics of Vim, it became really fun to use it.
+Once I learned the basics of Vim, it became really fun to use it.
 My hands and my wrists was also thankful for not having to reach for the mouse all the time.
 I had never really considered how much time I actually spend in a text editor before I started to use Vim.

 And while I wasn’t magically 9999% more efficient over a night, it did make editing text about 9999% more enjoyable for me.